The level four braid group: Burau images of Point pushing subgroups

 Denote the $n$ marked points of $\D_n$ by $p_1,\dots,p_n$.
 As in Section~\ref{sec:sql}, for each $1 \leq i \leq n$ there is a point pushing subgroup $\pi_1(\D_n',p_i) \subseteq \Mod(\D_n)$.
 For any $1 \leq k \leq n$ we define $\Br_{n,k}$ to be the subgroup of $\PB_n$ corresponding to the intersection

-The group $\Br_{n,n}$ is the {\it Brunnian subgroup} $\Brun_n$ of $\PB_n$, that is, the subgroup consisting of the braids that become trivial when any one strand is deleted.
-In this section we prove the following proposition; the $k=1$ case of the first statement appears in the paper of Yu \cite[Theorem 7.3(iii)]{yu}.
+The group $\Br_{n,1}$ is the {\it point pushing subgroup} of $\PB_n$, and $\Br_{n,n}$ is the {\it Brunnian subgroup} $\Brun_n$ of $\PB_n$, that is, the subgroup consisting of the braids that become trivial when any one strand is deleted.
+In this section we prove the following proposition; the first statement of which appears in the paper of Yu \cite[Theorem 7.3(iii)]{yu}.